NSLS2/xsecurelock/README-NSLS2.md

 In addition to these changes, CI is provided on Azure Pipelines and upstream changes are automatically included.

-Debian packaging is provided on the `debian` branch.
+Debian packaging is provided in the attached `debian` directory.

 ## Any User Authentication

-The screen locker can be configured to not pass the logged in username to the PAM stack, enabling the unlocking (authentication) by a user that is not the user running the screen locker process.
-This is governed by the use of a file `/etc/xsecurelock/users` which is set by the `--with-userfile-filename=<filename>` option passed to `configure`.
+The screen locker can be configured to prompt for login information to allow for any user to authenticate and unlock the screen.
+This is handled by passing the option `--with-any-user-auth` to the configure script.

-An example of this file is shown below:
+The unlocking of the screen is controlled by 3 userfiles.

+* A list of users and groups who are blocked from unlocking the screen locker(blocked).
+* A list of users and groups who can always unlock the screen locker (priv).
+* A list of users and groups from which, if they are the user who locked the screen then any other authenticated user should be able to unlock the screen.

+The file format is of the form:

 ```config
 # Userlist for xsecurelock